 What languages do you provide interpreter services for in Kitchener-Waterloo?

-We provide interpreter services across more than 200 languages, covering all languages commonly spoken in Waterloo Region including Arabic, Punjabi, Mandarin, Cantonese, Portuguese, Spanish, Gujarati, Vietnamese, Hindi, Urdu, Nepali, Kurdish, Pashto, Somali, Tigrinya, Swahili, Polish, Russian, Ukrainian, and many more.
+We provide interpreter services across more than 500 languages, covering all the languages commonly spoken in Waterloo Region including Arabic, Punjabi, Mandarin, Cantonese, Portuguese, Spanish, Gujarati, Vietnamese, Hindi, Urdu, Nepali, Kurdish, Pashto, Somali, Tigrinya, Swahili, Polish, Russian, Ukrainian, and many more.
 For sign language interpretation, we provide ASL (American Sign Language) and LSQ (langue des signes québécoise).
 Visit our full languages page for the complete list.

 How quickly can you arrange an interpreter in Kitchener?